scorevictim/Kaggle_House-Prices---Advanced-Regression-Techniques/README.md

 	- Model Comparison

 * Model Stacking & Blending

 * File Output

 ## Dependencies

-This work is based on python.
+This work is purely based on python.

 See all the needed libraries in "requirements.txt"